What are ovarian cysts?

 For more information regarding ovarian cancer symptoms please read the Early Recognition of Ovarian Cancer leaflet published by NICE.

 Ultrasound scan (vaginal or abdominal) is used to make this diagnosis.
 An MRI scan may be advised to obtain further information about the nature of an ovarian cyst.
 CA125 blood test (also known as the tumour marker test) may be performed.
 This test is often raised in cancerous cysts but may also be raised in other benign conditions such as endometriosis, fibroids, infection, during monthly periods and after surgery.

 Not all ovarian cysts need removal.
 Functional (follicular) cysts often will resolve spontaneously.
 Surgery may be needed if the cysts are persistent or if there are symptoms (see above).
 If there is a suspicion of cancer, urgent surgery is indicated to make a diagnosis and also as treatment.

 Most of the ovarian cysts can be removed as a key-hole (laparoscopic procedure).
 Three or four small (5-10mm) incisions are made on the tummy wall.
 Camera and special surgical instruments are then inserted to remove the cyst and healthy ovarian tissue is conserved.
 The cyst is then put in a plastic bag, decompressed and removed with no spillage inside the tummy.
 Key-hole surgery avoids the need for a big cut and has the advantage of reduced hospital stay and quick recovery and return to normal life.

 Will I lose my ovary?

 The ovary containing the cyst does not need to be removed unless the cyst is suspected to be cancerous or too large.
-If the cyst is suspected to be cancerous, ovary may be removed to avoid inadvertent rupture and spillage of contents.
+If the cyst is suspected to be cancerous, the ovary may be removed to avoid inadvertent rupture and spillage of contents.
 In other situations the ovary can almost always be conserved.

 How can you prevent recurrent ovarian cysts?